Windows Phone Store: Windows Phone 7 SDK

-Windows Phone 7 development is based on Silverlight, XNA, and the .NET Compact Framework.
+Windows Phone 7 development is based on Silverlight, XNA, and Visual C#.
 The primary tools used for development are Visual Studio 2010 and Expression Blend.
-Excluding unlocked developer devices, Windows Phone 7 only runs mobile apps that have first been approved by Microsoft and are only available via Windows Phone Store.
+Excluding unlocked developer devices, Windows Phone 7 only runs mobile apps that have first been approved by Microsoft and are only available via the Windows Phone Store.
 Developers earn 70% of their app revenue and can include an advertising model built into their apps.
 However, in some countries, the share is only 56.1% when the customer purchases with methods covered by the Commerce Expansion Adjustment.
 Students can submit apps free of charge through the DreamSpark program.

 Windows Phone 8 SDK

-Apps for Windows Phone 8 can be developed either in native code or managed code, using Visual C#, Visual Basic .NET and Visual C++.
+Apps for Windows Phone 8 can be developed either in native code or managed code, using Visual C#, Visual Basic .NET, and Visual C++.
 Microsoft has deprecated XNA in favor of DirectX for Windows Runtime.
 The phone emulator in the SDK is also changed to use Hyper-V, which requires at least Windows 8 Pro or Windows Server 2012, in addition to hardware-assisted virtualization.
-A subset of Windows Runtime objects allow code reuse on Windows 8 and later.
+A subset of Windows Runtime objects allows code reuse on Windows 8 and later.
 A subset of the traditional Windows API is also available.
 Finally, use of third-party frameworks such as Unity is also supported.
-For a time, developers could develop Windows Phone 7 apps using the Windows 7 SDK and they would still be compatible with Windows Phone 8.
+For a time, developers could develop Windows Phone 7 apps using the Windows 7 SDK, and they would still be compatible with Windows Phone 8.

 Windows Phone App Studio

-Windows Phone App Studio was a one stop source for rapid app building for Windows Phone.
-With a couple of configuration steps (complying with "separation of concerns"), users can generate a production-ready app for Windows Store.
-Once all the configuration and look and feel is set, this online studio let you publish the app directly to Windows Phone Store.
-Windows Phone App Studio makes it significantly easy for non-developers to publish homebrew or small business apps without indulging them in source code or hiring a developer, it can be leveraged as a starting point for professional developers for boilerplate code generation.
-Once all the configuration is made, in addition to publishing the app, the user can actually download the Visual Studio project for advanced editing.
-This opens a new paradigm for rapid development, where the developers get initial assertion from clients in the form of readymade prototype code.
-The service is free of cost and requires the user to sign in with Microsoft Account.
-Windows Phone App Studio was later renamed to Windows App Studio which serves as a unified app studio across all Windows devices.
+Windows Phone App Studio was a one-stop source for rapid app building for Windows Phone.
+With a couple of configuration steps (complying with "separation of concerns"), users can generate a production-ready app for the Windows Store.
+Once all the configuration and look and feel are set, this online studio lets you publish the app directly to the Windows Phone Store.
+Windows Phone App Studio makes it significantly easier for non-developers to publish homebrew or small business apps without involving them in source code or hiring a developer, it can be leveraged as a starting point for professional developers for boilerplate code generation.
+Once all the configuration is made, in addition to publishing the app, the user can download the Visual Studio project for advanced editing.
+This opens a new paradigm for rapid development, where the developers get initial assertion from clients in the form of a readymade prototype code.
+The service is free of cost and requires the user to sign in with a Microsoft Account.
+Windows Phone App Studio was later renamed to Windows App Studio, which serves as a unified app studio across all Windows devices.